 Capacitive coupling WPT device coexistence was assessed by theoretical calculation and field experiments.
 The results showed much lower magnetic emission strength than the emission limit requirement to coexist with the concerned incumbents.
 Accordingly, coexistence of a capacitive coupling WPT device with transmission power less than 100 W was proved.
 It should be noted that, however, frequency ranges used for maritime radio devices and amateur radio devices were excluded from the candidate operation frequency ranges as international spectrum usage is taken into consideration.

-Another magnetic coupling WPT technology using kHz range for home appliance has still not demonstrated coexistence for all the defined test cases in the assessment.
+Another magnetic coupling WPT technology using kHz range for home appliances has still not demonstrated coexistence for all the defined test cases in the assessment.

 WPT for EV applications using 79-90 kHz demonstrated coexistence with standard clock radio devices, AM broadcast devices, and Amateur radios.
-Those using the other candidate frequency ranges than 79-90 kHz have still not met with the requirements.
+Those using candidate frequency ranges other than 79-90 kHz have still not met the requirements.
 Thus, candidate frequency ranges for EV have converged to 79-90 kHz.

 The WG performed further assessment to prove coexistence with railway wireless systems, namely Automatic Train Stop Systems (ATS) deployed all over the railway networks in Japan and Inductive Train Radio Systems (ITRS) for very specific actual use cases.
 The WG finally agreed on the technical requirements on coexistence with railway wireless systems.